bergtho/fetchRewards/README.md

 # fetchRewards
-The repository holding the code for my Fetch Rewards coding assessment
+The repository holding the code for my Fetch Rewards coding assessment.